AcecomFCUNI/harper-backend/readme.md

 - There are seven endpoints implemented:
   1. Home: `/home`, it has a get method.
 It is just decorative.
-  2. Careers: `/api/careers`, it has a get and a post method.
-The get method is just decorative.
-The post method has three different functionalities, according to what payload you send, here are some examples:
+  2. Areas: `/api/areas`, it has a get and a post method.

-      1. To store a new career in the database:
-          ```json
-          {
-            "args": {
-              "type": "store",
-              "data": {
-                "code": "N1",
-                "name": "Física"
-              }
-            }
-          }
-          ```

-      2. To get all the careers from the database:
-          ```json
-          {
-            "args": {
-              "type": "getAll",
-              "data": null
-            }
-          }
-          ```

-      3. To get one career from the database:
-          ```json
-          {
-            "args": {
-              "type": "getOne",
-              "data": {
-                "code": "N1"
-              }
-            }
-          }
-          ```

-  3. MemberStatus: `/api/memberStatus`, it has a get and a post method.
-The get method is just decorative.
-The post method has three different functionalities, according to what payload you send, here are some examples:

-      1. To store a new memberStatus:
-          ```json
-          {
-            "args": {
-              "type": "store",
-              "data": {
-                "name": "Regular"
-              }
-            }
-          }
-          ```

-      2. To get all the memberStatus:
-          ```json
-          {
-            "args": {
-              "type": "getAll",
-              "data": null
-            }
-          }
-          ```

-      3. To get one of the memberStatus:
-          ```json
-          {
-            "args": {
-              "type": "getOne",
-              "data": {
-                "name": "Regular"
-              }
-            }
-          }
-          ```

-  4. DataArea: `/api/dataArea`, it has a get and a post method.
 The get method is just decorative.
 The post method has four different functionalities, according to what payload you send, here are some examples:

       1. To store a new area:
           ```json